Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 " The answer, for a conflict theorist attuned to unequal distributions of wealth, is the wealthy.

-After all, higher education in the U.S. is not free.
+After all, higher education in the U.S.

 The educational system often screens out poorer individuals, not because they are unable to compete academically, but because they cannot afford to pay for their education.